the-galah-survey/the-galah-survey.github.io/dr3/the_spectra.md

 {: .box-error}
 It is possible to get the entire spectral catalogue with the [bulk download option described above](#downloading-the-spectra-for-a-larger-number-of-stars), but the query takes about 20 hours to complete.

+{: .box-warning}
+On decompression, you will require about 385 GB of free space.
+The decompressed files are located in a single directory, so please be aware of any file management limitations you might have dealing with 2 million files in a single directory.

 The entire GALAH DR3 spectral library is found in two files:

 * `GALAH_DR3_all_spectra_with_normalisation_v2.tar.gz` (compressed 228 GB file)